GhoulsBotXd2/Auto-Rename/README.md

 # Video Encoder Bot
-A Telegram bot to convert videos into x265/x264 format via ffmpeg.
+A Telegram Bot For Series/Anime Channel Admins So That They Can Rename Quickly And Efficently

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)